What is Amsterdam’s March weather like?

 DutchAmsterdam.nl — March in Amsterdam, as in all of the Netherlands, is characterized by erratic weather.
 Indeed, the old joke that Holland has four seasons a day is more likely to make sense in March than in any other month.

 What kind of weather you will encounter is the luck of the draw, but it can range from dull, drab and cold to bright, sunny and ‘warm’ — for the time of the year, that is.

 Normally in March you can expect lots of relatively brief showers in Holland, and temperatures between 1°C and 10°C (33.8°F and 50°F).

-As a service to our readers we provide a local weather forecast in this spot during the month of March.
+As a service to our readers we update this page with weather forecasts throughout the month of March.

 Average Low and High Temperatures in March

 |Normal Average Low and High Temperatures in March in Amsterdam|

 |March 1-10||1.7° Celsius (35.06° Fahrenheit)||7.8° Celsius (46.04° Fahrenheit)|

 |March 11-20||2.8° Celsius (37.04° Fahrenheit)||9.3° Celsius (48.74° Fahrenheit)|